xRWA: A Cross-Chain Framework for Interoperability of Real-World Assets: xRWA

 On $C_1$, the issuer embeds a commitment to $a$ within $tx$, which binds the asset identifier, the digest of the disclosed subset of $\mathsf{cred}$, the token binding, and auxiliary parameters such as an epoch and nonce.
 The transaction $tx$ becomes a leaf of the Merkle tree of $B$, with its membership authenticated by the Merkle root $\mu$ contained in the block header.
 To transfer authentication across chains, the issuer generates an SPV proof $\pi \leftarrow \text{SPV}.\mathsf{Prove}(tx, B)$.
 The proof $\pi$ = $(p,\mu)$ consists of the Merkle path $p$ linking $tx$ to the root and the Merkle root $\mu$ extracted from $B$.
 This compact proof, together with the serialized $tx$, is submitted to a verifier contract on $C_2$.
 The verifier then executes SPV.$\mathsf{Verify}(tx,\pi)$.
 It first checks that $\mu$ is consistent with a valid header of $C_1$ maintained under light-client rules.
 It then recomputes the path using $p$ to confirm that $tx$ is included under $\mu$.
 If the check passes, the verifier parses the embedded commitment from $tx$ and validates that it matches the disclosed fields of $\mathsf{cred}$, including issuer DID, revocation status, and jurisdictional restrictions.
 If all conditions hold, the credential $\mathsf{cred}$ is accepted on $C_2$ as if it were locally issued.
 Through this mechanism, authentication completed on $C_1$ can be securely reused on $C_2$.

 Unlike conventional approaches where each blockchain must independently repeat the full verification of decentralized identifiers and verifiable credentials, the SPV-based protocol requires such verification only once on the source chain.
 Subsequent chains merely validate the compact SPV proof to ensure that the authenticated transaction has indeed been recorded on the source ledger and that the embedded commitment is consistent with the disclosed credential fields.
-This design eliminates redundant executions of DID resolution, credential signature checks, and revocation list queries across multiple ledgers, thereby reducing both computation and communication overhead while maintaining consistency of authentication results.

 The detailed procedure of the SPV-based cross-chain authentication is summarized in Algorithm~\ref{alg:spv-auth}.